intel/intel-extension-for-pytorch/docs/tutorials/installation.md

 Alternatively, you can also install the latest version with the following commands:

 ```
-python -m pip install intel_extension_for_pytorch -f https://software.intel.com/ipex-whl-stable
+python -m pip install intel_extension_for_pytorch -f https://developer.intel.com/ipex-whl-stable
 ```

-For pre-built wheel files with [oneDNN Graph Compiler](#installation_onednn_graph_compiler), please use the following command to perform the installation.
+For pre-built wheel files with oneDNN Graph Compiler, please use the following command to perform the installation.
+<a class="headerlink" id="installation_onednn_graph_compiler" title="Permalink to this headline"></a>
 ```
 python -m pip install intel_extension_for_pytorch -f https://developer.intel.com/ipex-whl-dev
 ```